About to graduate? Here's how to optimize your job search

 You wouldn't take an exam without studying, so don't start your job search without doing research.
 Begin by making a list of the top 10 companies you want to work for.

-"Build your list by deciding the size of the company you want to work for, the type of company and industry you want to be in, and where you'd like to be geographically," says Joanne Espinoza, College Recruiting Manager at Leidos.
+"Build your list by deciding the size of the company you want to work for, the type of company and industry you want to be in, and where you'd like to be geographically," says Joanne Espinoza, college recruiting manager at Leidos.

 Once you have your list, start making connections within those companies.
 When you apply for positions, apply for several at a time and seek feedback from your new connections.

-Do an Intership, or Five
+Do an internship, or five

 Internship experience increases your chances of landing a full-time job.
 Even if you’re a senior, it’s never too late — a single internship can make the difference.